cs1302uga/cs1302-hw-savable/README.md

    [video](https://www.youtube.com/watch?v=kcBV6tlg44I) on Interfaces
    provided in the
    [1302 Interfaces Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/interfaces/interfaces.md).
-   The `gatherTotalDonations` method used an array of `Donator` references.
-   Your method will just need a single `Savable` reference.

 1. Uncomment the call to `writeToFile` in the `main` method of `Driver.java` that takes `compilers` as input.
 The line is already